Random2127/Random2127/README.md

 - 👋 Hi, I’m @Random2127
 - 👀 I’m interested in ...buff!
-So many random things like Rubiks, Motorbikes, music.....All that stuf that makes you happy
+So many random things like Rubiks, music.....All that stuf that makes you happy
 - 🌱 I’m currently learning ...
 Java, HTML, CSS, SQL and Python
 - 💞️ I’m looking to collaborate on ... nothing in particular but I wouldn't say no to a learning chance
 - 📫 How to reach me ...
 Discord: skax78 or vmedina1978@gmail.com